hoya012/carrier-of-tricks-for-classification-pytorch/README.md

 |RN + WCS + R  |        93.91        |      94.10    |
 |RN + WC + CM + R|      94.48        |      94.37    |

+- Tip: I recommend long training epoch if you use many regularization techniques (RandAugment, CutMix, etc).
+Remember that i use just **120** epoch.

 ### 5. How to run all of experiments?
 - see [`gpu_history.sh`](https://github.com/hoya012/carrier-of-tricks-for-classification-pytorch/blob/master/gpu_history.sh)